brettkelly/enslaver/README.md

 enslaver
 ========

-A python clone of Brett Terpstra's Slogger project
+A Python clone of Brett Terpstra's [Slogger](https://github.com/ttscoff/Slogger) project that logs to Evernote